ikBenRoel/chatbox_networks/README.md

 ```

 this is why we need to decode the message.
-first we have to know if it is even a massage a user wants to send or if its a control frame like a ping or a close frame.
+first we have to know if it is even a massage a user wants to send or if its a control frame like a ping or a close
+frame.
 thats why we check the opcode. if its 0x8 we just return.

-the acctal decoding looks like this:
+the actual decoding looks like this:

 ```javascript
 function decodeMessage(buffer) {
   const secondByte = buffer[1];